oat-sa/taohub-articles/forge/qti/tao-pci.md

 ### JSON Schema Revision

-The original JSON Schema (shipped with the previous version of “IMS Portable Custom Interaction Best Practice”), aiming at validating the response returned by custom interactions, unfortunately does not work as expected with JSON Schema Lint.\
+The original JSON Schema (shipped with the previous version of “IMS Portable Custom Interaction Best Practice”), aiming at validating the response returned by custom interactions, unfortunately does not work as expected with JSON Schema Lint.<br/>

 Moreover, it does not enable production of embedded NULL values as parts of the response payload.
 Beyond the use of the QTI Base Types and Multiple, Ordered and Record containers in the context of Portable Custom Interactions, the JSON representation of values suits very well the needs of built-in QTI interactions and efficient data transmission between client and server sides.
-Because of this but also the existence of the QTI customOperator, we consider important to make possible the use of scalar NULL values and hybrid containers such as [1, 2, NULL, 3] or [“A” =\> 1, “B” =\> NULL, “C” =\> 2].\
+Because of this but also the existence of the QTI customOperator, we consider important to make possible the use of scalar NULL values and hybrid containers such as [1, 2, NULL, 3] or [“A” =\> 1, “B” =\> NULL, “C” =\> 2].<br/>

-By rewriting the JSON format using JSON Schema Draft 4, the following changes can be applied:\
+By rewriting the JSON format using JSON Schema Draft 4, the following changes can be applied:<br/>

  1. The ‘Point’ base type is modified to contain only two values, instead of 2 or 3 in the previous version.
 Indeed, the QTI 2.1 specification says about the Point base type that “A point value represents an integer tuple corresponding to a graphic point.
 The two integers correspond to the horizontal (x-axis) and vertical (y-axis) positions respectively.
-The up/down and left/right senses of the axes are context dependent”.\
+The up/down and left/right senses of the axes are context dependent”.<br/>

- 2. Pair and DirectedPair values must now be composed of Identifier values instead of plain strings.\
+ 2. Pair and DirectedPair values must now be composed of Identifier values instead of plain strings.<br/>

  3. The author attribute is removed because it is not a JSON Schema concept.
-Authors are now referenced in the content of the description attribute.\
+Authors are now referenced in the content of the description attribute.<br/>

- 4. Use of JSON Schema’s additionalProperties attribute to prevent the use of other keys than base, list and record but also prevent the use of nonexistent base types.\
+ 4. Use of JSON Schema’s additionalProperties attribute to prevent the use of other keys than base, list and record but also prevent the use of nonexistent base types.<br/>

- 5. Character escaping in duration’s regular expression.\
+ 5. Character escaping in duration’s regular expression.<br/>

- 6. Make possible the use of NULL for base types, list items, and record values.\
+ 6. Make possible the use of NULL for base types, list items, and record values.<br/>

 The JSON Schema Proposal implementing the above changes is available in Appendix A – JSON Schema.
 This proposal aims at being backward compatible with existing JSON Response Data.

 JSON Representation Examples Revision